DataCorrupted/peter-site/content/post/c-++-and-ptr.md

 +++

 There are times I would call Halloween when programming C.
-It is when you would expect gostes dancing in your yard and you can do nothing about it.
+It is when you would expect ghosts dancing in your yard and you can do nothing about it.
 The combination of "++" and "\*" is one of the worst.
-I have been against this way of code for a long time, refusing writing it.
-I believe every code should be readable by HUMAN. (yes, not COMPILERS!)
+I have been arguing against this way of coding for a long time because I believe every piece of code should be readable by HUMAN. (yes, not COMPILERS!)

 However, this coding style appears regardless of my willingness.
-Therefore, I have to record here all the possible usage of the combinations of them.
+Therefore, I have to write about all the possible (ugly) usage of the combinations here.

 ## Rules